Palm Trees and Power Lines (film): Plot

 Lea is a 17-year-old girl spending the last few weeks of her summer hanging out with her best friend Amber.
-She lives in suburban Southern California with her single mother, the emotionally absent Sandra.
+She lives in suburban Southern California with her emotionally absent single mother, Sandra.
 Lea's father is not present in her life and lives in Arizona with his new family.
 Lea and Amber hang out with boys their age, and Lea has a casual relationship with one of them, Jared.
 However, Jared only values Lea for sex and their hookups are not satisfying for her.

-One night, as the group of friends eat at a diner, Lea makes eye contact with an older guy sitting at another table, who winks at her on his way out.
-Lea’s friends run out on the bill, but Lea is left behind because she hesitates to follow them.
+One night, as the group of friends eat at a diner, Lea makes eye contact with an older guy sitting at another table who winks at her on his way out.
+Lea's friends run out on the bill, but Lea is left behind when she hesitates to follow them.
 When she does try running out, a cook accosts her, but the same man from earlier intervenes and Lea is able to get away.
-As she walks home, the older man drives his car alongside her and coaxes her into getting in.
-The guy introduces himself as Tom and tells Lea he is 34 years old, while Lea shares her age.
-Before she gets out of the car, he adds his mobile number onto her cell phone.
+As she walks home, the older man drives his truck alongside her and coaxes her into getting in and giving her a ride home.
+He introduces himself as Tom and tells Lea he is 34 years old, while Lea shares her age.
+Before she departs, he adds his mobile number into her cell phone.

-Lea is charmed by Tom and confides to Amber that she has met someone, but doesn’t disclose the details and says the guy is a boy at another school.
-Lea’s relationship with her mom becomes further strained when she welcomes an ex-boyfriend back to their house.
-Lea turns to Tom for attention and validation, and he acts sympathetically to her problems, telling her he too does not have a close relationship with his father.
-When Lea asks Tom what he does for a living, he vaguely says he has his own business doing home repairs and remodeling.
+Lea is charmed by Tom and confides to Amber that she has met someone, but doesn't disclose the details and says the guy is a boy at another school.
+Lea's relationship with her mom becomes further strained when she welcomes an ex-boyfriend back into their house.
+Lea turns to Tom for attention and validation, and he acts sympathetically to her problems, telling her that he too does not have a close relationship with his parents.
+When Lea asks Tom what he does for a living, he vaguely responds that he runs his own small business doing home repairs and remodeling, a job that grants him complete freedom.

 Lea soon enters into a romantic relationship with Tom.
 When she agrees to spend the night with him, he takes her to a motel, reasoning he is temporarily staying there until he finds a new place.
-Lea senses something is wrong when Tom must leave the room to deal with something, but he insists to her that he was just helping out one of his neighbors.
-On a day out with Tom at the beach, Lea is spotted by a friend at school, and Tom introduces himself to her.
+Lea senses something is wrong when Tom must leave the room to attend to a domestic dispute upstairs, but he insists to Lea that he was just helping out a female neighbor with her drunk boyfriend.
+On a day out with Tom at the beach, Lea is spotted by a friend from school, and Tom introduces himself to her.
 Word gets back to Amber, and Lea makes her promise not to tell anyone about their relationship.
-Tom also asks Lea not to see other guys, telling her, "You're mine."
+Tom also asks Lea not to see other guys, telling her affectionately, "You're mine".
+Lea appreciates feeling wanted and desired.